MobilePayDev/MobilePayDev.github.io/docs/subscriptions/transition-to-one-platform.md

 We reevaluated all our product package, usage of this feature and we decided, that from the moment we transition to One Platform, flow 2 will be moved from Subscriptions (Recurring) product to another Vipps MobilePay product - ePayment! 🍀 We are planning to keep flow 1 and 3 in the Subscriptions product and also in the Recurring product.
 Basically, all payments which are merchant initiated (MIT) and do not require Strong Customer Authentication (SCA) stay in Subscriptions and also Recurring.
 All payments where SCA is needed will be in ePayment product.

-**Recommendation:** If you want to continue charging your customers with payments where SCA is needed, please reintegrate these types of payments to Vipps MobilePay ePayment.
+:star: **Recommendation:** If you want to continue charging your customers with payments where SCA is needed, please reintegrate these types of payments to Vipps MobilePay ePayment.

 ### 3.2 One-off expiration period